PollenNav cover

 When she flags a pollen zone, the map gets better and she earns relief points

-Users can report pollen conditions with mood reactions and allergen tags.
-Reports improve the map for everyone and earn points redeemable for allergy relief products.
+Mood-based reports improve the map for everyone and earn points for allergy relief products.

 Community reporting and rewards